-Data transmission is a way of transmitting digital or analog data over a communication medium to one or more devices.
-It allows the transmission and communication of devices in different environments: point-to-point, point-to-multipoint or multipoint-to-multipoint.
+Data transmission is a means of transmitting digital or analog data over a communication medium to one or more devices.
+It allows the transmission and communication of devices in different environments: point-to-point, point-to-multipoint, or multipoint-to-multipoint.

-Data transmission can either be analog or digital but is mostly earmarked for sending and receiving digital data.
-Thus, data transmission is also referred to as digital transmission or digital communications.
+Data transmission can either be analog or digital, but is mostly earmarked for sending and receiving digital data.
+As such, data transmission is also referred to as digital transmission or digital communications.

 It works when a device aims to transmit a data object or file to one or multiple recipient devices.
 The digital data comes from the source device in the form of digital bit streams.
 These data streams are positioned over a communication medium for transmission to the destination device.
 An outward signal can either be baseband or passband.

-Aside from external communication, data transmission may be done internally to a device.
+Aside from external communication, data transmission may be done internally, between different parts of the same device.
 The sending of data to a processor from the random access memory (RAM) or hard disk is a form of data transmission.

 Types of Data Transmission

-- Parallel transmission – Several bits are transmitted together simultaneously with one clock pulse rate.
-It transmits quickly as it utilises several input and output lines for sending the data.
+- Parallel transmission – Several bits are transmitted together simultaneously within one clock pulse rate.
+It transmits quickly, as it utilises several input and output lines for sending the data.

-It uses a 25-pin port with 17 signal lines and 8 ground lines.
-The 17 signal lines are divided as
+- Parallel transmission uses a 25-pin port with 17 signal lines and 8 ground lines.
+The 17 signal lines are divided as follows:

-- 5 lines – communicates and notifies errors
+- 5 lines – communicate and notify errors

 Comparison between Serial and Parallel Transmission